Meeting of the Lord Mayor with young people from Erlangen and Jena - Talks on German Unity

-Press conference to present the Jena application team for the Future Center.
+Press conference to present Jena's team of applicants for the Future Center.

 At a press conference, Lord Mayor Thomas Nitzsche presented the Jena project team for the application for the "Future Center European Transformation and German Unity".
 In doing so, he made clear:

 "The city of Jena has the best prerequisites in the location competition for the Future Center - both in comparison with cities in other federal states and in a Thuringia-wide comparison.
 The state of Thuringia should get behind the most promising candidate city as quickly as possible in order to be able to convince the jury to bring the Future Center to Thuringia."